Highlights of the Concord Municipal Light Plant’s History

 Article 48 at the 2013 Town Meeting requested authorization for CMLP to borrow funds to expand its telecommunications operations and bring high-speed Internet service to Concord business and residential customers.
 Funds borrowed under this article will be repaid through the fees charged to the users of the telecommunications service.

-Even better, our newest service comes with the same hometown benefits that Concord's electric customers have enjoyed since 1898 – high quality, reliable service that is both affordable and personal.
+Even better, our Internet service comes with the same hometown benefits that Concord's electric customers have enjoyed since 1898 – high quality, reliable service that is both affordable and personal.

 We have a variety of speed and price options.
 For details, click Concord Light Broadband